Alumni Stadium (WPI): History

 Prior to the 1914 season, the field had its final grading and seeding completed.
 On November 14, 1914, the first game was played at the stadium culminating with a 14–0 win over their rivals, the RPI Engineers.
-Although, it wasn't until the following year, 1915 (WPI's 50th Anniversary) that construction was complete with the installation of a decorative iron fence and gate.
+Although, it was not until the following year, 1915 (WPI's 50th Anniversary) that construction was complete with the installation of a decorative iron fence and gate.

 Renovations

 The first renovations of Alumni Stadium occurred in 1926 when bleachers with a capacity of 2,800 were installed on the east and west side of the field.
 In May 1985, an Omniturf surface was installed marking the first time the Engineers would play its home games on a turf field.
 This switch from grass to turf was met with criticism from the WPI community citing both cost and safety concerns.
 The latter stemming from articles published by both the local newspaper, the Worcester Gazette, and Sports Illustrated.
-However, the WPI Athletic Department reaffirmed its decision and the Omniturf surface remained for its expected lifetime of 10-12 years. life The stadium underwent a major renovation before the 1997 season consisting of the installation of a new AstroTurf 12 playing surfacing and the resurfacing of the track.
+However, the WPI Athletic Department reaffirmed its decision and the Omniturf surface remained for its expected lifetime of 10–12 years. life The stadium underwent a major renovation before the 1997 season consisting of the installation of a new AstroTurf 12 playing surfacing and the resurfacing of the track.
 Ten years later in 2007, the stadium had another major renovation which included a new FieldTurf playing surface, new bleachers (decreasing capacity to 2,000) and press box on the west side of the field, a new scoreboard, and a new field lighting system.
 Additionally in 2007, the eight-lane track was resurfaced and named after longtime track and field coach, Merl M. Norcross, during a dedication ceremony during Homecoming.
 In the summer of 2015 the field was resurfaced again with FieldTurf.